15 Fun Things to Do on Mercer Island

 Mercer Island has four public beaches, and our favorites are Luther Burbank beach, which has a wonderful sandy beach and swimming area, and Groveland Beach, the island’s only westside beach where you can enjoy watching the sunset.
 The beach at Calkin’s Landing is the smallest of the four, but is perfectly pleasant for a swim or setting off with your kayak or paddleboard.
 If you’re looking for a quieter spot, visit the peaceful Clarke Beach on Mercer Island’s east shore, which has a large grassy lawn for playing, picnicking, and sunbathing.

-Mercer Island has over 475 acres of park and open spaces, and our favorite is Luther Burbank Park.
+Mercer Island has 472 acres of park and open spaces, and our favorite is Luther Burbank Park.
 Rich in history and located on the shore of Lake Washington, this park features the island’s largest playground, a public swimming beach, a dog park, an amphitheater (the stage for Shakespeare in the Park performances in the summer), tennis courts, trails, and plenty of green space for relaxing and enjoying a picnic and the Lake Washington view!

 Explore the three quadrants of Mercer Island’s Pioneer Park – the island’s largest park, at 113 forested acres, offering 6.6 miles of trails.
 For an easy flat loop, visit the northwest quadrant (you can grab a coffee drink at the nearby Starbucks to take with you!); or hike down into the ravine and across a creek in the northeast quadrant.
 Hikers of the southeast quadrant (the equestrian quadrant) may find themselves sharing the trail with horseback riders and will enjoy plenty of interesting twists and turns amidst towering Douglas Firs.

-Open every Sunday June through October, the Mercer Island Farmers Market features beautiful produce, sustainably caught fish, pasture-raised meats, flowers, artisan and ready-to-eat foods, and much more!
+Open every Sunday June through October, the Mercer Island Farmers Market features beautiful produce, sustainably caught fish, pasture-raised meats, flowers, artisan crafts and gifts, ready-to-eat foods, and much more!
 Don’t miss the Children’s Table, for fun activities for young ones, and enjoy live music, tastings, and helpful advice from Master Gardeners too.

 Want to do something on Mercer Island with your furry companion?
 Visit the dog park in Luther Burbank Park – two separate fully fenced areas provide plenty of play space for little dogs and big dogs.
 The park is right on the lake, and dogs can even cool off with a swim.